fpom/hrm/README.md

-# Minimalist Human Resource Machine implementation
+# Human Resource Machine interpreter

 This is a Python interpreter for programs from the [Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine) game from [Tomorrow Corporation](http://tomorrowcorporation.com).
 Within the game, one may copy/paste the source code that is edited visually.